-Replacing the existing water meter infrastructure with the smart meter technology benefits the customer, the environment, and TCPUD.
+Replacing the existing water meter infrastructure with smart meter technology benefits the customer, the environment, and TCPUD.
 The need for vehicular travel to read water meters is eliminated, reducing greenhouse gas emissions.
-Additionally, by reducing staff time on meter reading, the TCPUD can work proactively to maintain its water systems and continue to focus on its mission of providing safe and reliable water to its customers.
+Additionally, by reducing staff time on meter readings, the TCPUD can work proactively to maintain its water systems and continue to focus on its mission of providing safe and reliable water to its customers.

-The new smart meter uses the Beacon Cellular Smart Meter technology to transmit data via cellular four times per day to a cloud-based server increasing response time to residential leaks.
+The new smart meter uses the Beacon Cellular Smart Meter technology to transmit data via cellular four times per day to a cloud-based server, increasing response time to residential leaks.
 The TCPUD will be alerted of potential leaks.
 Customers can also receive an alert by email or text within 24 hours of a potential leak using Leak Alert Notifications.
-This technology also provides access to the EyeOnWater app, a tool customers can use to track their water usage, identify a leak and be empowered to “keep an eye on” and maximize water use efficiency.
+This technology also provides access to the EyeOnWater app, a tool customers can use to track their water usage, identify a leak, and be empowered to “keep an eye on” and maximize water use efficiency.

 For more information, please contact: